-But in this step, we find critical accuracy issues when distribution-aware approximation is used in activation function approximation $P_{\mu,\sigma^2}[d;f](x)$ without any modifications.
-This method involves approximating using a weighted $l_2$ norm, where the weight distribution is a normal distribution reflecting the average and standard deviation of the input values entering the layer.
+We identify significant accuracy issues when using distribution-aware approximation in the activation function approximation $P_{\phi}[d;f](x)$ without any modifications.
 Due to the nature of distribution-aware approximation, the error between the true values is small in regions of high probability but large in regions of low probability.
-Since the probability density function of a normal distribution converges rapidly to zero away from the origin, the approximation is hardly accurate unless it is close to the origin.
-To address this, we propose the \textit{scaled distribution-aware approximation} technique which finely tunes the approximate polynomial and describes how to apply the proposed approximation.
+Since the probability density function of an input distribution converges rapidly to zero away from the origin in general, the approximation is hardly accurate unless it is close to the origin.
+Therefore, we propose \textit{scaled distribution-aware approximation technique} which finely tunes the approximate polynomials.

 There are two main issues with the distribution-aware approximation.
 One is that the actual distribution of the data might slightly differ from the normal distribution, although it considers the mean and standard deviation of the input data to the layer.
 In such cases, areas of low probability in the normal distribution may not be so low in the actual data distribution.
 This discrepancy can significantly affect accuracy if the approximate polynomial fails to accurately approximate the activation function in regions where actual frequent values occur.
 Secondly, even small-probability regions can amplify errors as they pass through the layers, significantly impacting accuracy.
+We demonstrate this property through simulations, the details of which are provided in \ref{app:exp}.
 Due to these reasons, we experimentally found that using distribution-aware approximation polynomials alone does not allow the neural network to perform meaningful inference.
-(We demonstrate this property through simulations, the details of which are provided in Appendix \ref{app:exp}.)
 Thus, there is a need to approximate more accurately, even in low-probability areas, from a conservative perspective.